 As the flood proceeds up the Sound of Jura it is squeezed by the narrowing of the Sound and this increases the flow to a point where it passes through the Gulf of Corryvreckan.

-Wildlife is abundant in the Mid Argyll area from sea and golden eagles, ospreys, otters , and beavers.
+Wildlife is abundant in the area from sea and golden eagles, ospreys, otters , and beavers.
 The beavers were introduced into the local area in 2009 after being hunted to extinction 400 years ago.
-You can find out more about the beavers and maybe spot one or two at the Mid Argyll Wildlife Centre at
+You can find out more about the beavers and maybe spot one or two at the Argyll Beaver Centre at

 Barnluasgan.
-Bird watching is popular in Mid Argyll, you can find oyster catchers on the front green in Lochgilphead, ospreys, curlew, oystercatcher, little grebe, red-breasted merganser and grey heron were all on show the last time we visited the bird hide on the Crinan Canal.
+Bird watching is popular locally, you can find oyster catchers on the front green in Lochgilphead, ospreys, curlew, oystercatcher, little grebe, red-breasted merganser and grey heron were all on show the last time we visited the bird hide on the Crinan Canal.
 The hide is looked after by Argyll Bird Club and overlooks the River Add estuary and Moine Mhor Nature reserve.

 The area in general, as well as the nature reserves, are home to a fine collection of mosses, liverworts ( bryophytes) and lichen.
 A number of factors come together to create this from clean scrubbed air off the Atlantic to the mild wet climate due to the influence of the gulf stream create temperate woodland areas where bryophytes and lichen thrive.

 Other places to visit in the area are the village of Tayvallich , Taynish Nature Reserve, or a visit up Loch Awe.
-If you like photography a wildlife adventure with Craignish Cruises or Loch Visions.
+If you like photography then we would suggest a wildlife adventure with Craignish Cruises or Loch Visions.
 The passenger ferry to Jura is a great day out or a drive and ferry to the island of Gigha.